SaakshiSingh41/c-programming-practice/README.md

 - **menu based array**-performs several menu based operations such as insert , delete , sort , etc on a user defined 1D array.
 - **2D array**-performs menu based operations on a 2D array.
 - **sparse add**-adds two sparse matrices in their touple form.
+- **polynomial**-adds or multiplies any two single variable polynomials.
+- **SLL**-performs menu based operations on a single linked list.

 ---